 We know that family violence and homelessness are intimately connected.
 Family violence is the key driver of homelessness for women and the main reason women and children leave a family home.

-Many women come to us at the peak of a crisis, seeking immediate safety and protection from a perpetrator, or months after violence has occurred, still in vulnerable situations and looking for a safe and secure place to live.
-We work with women to explore options that they might not have known existed, as well as being the moral support through what is a very difficult time.
+Many of our clients come to us at the peak of a crisis, seeking immediate safety and protection from a perpetrator, or months after violence has occurred, still in vulnerable situations and looking for a safe and secure place to live.
+We work with victim survivors to explore options that they might not have known existed, as well as being the moral support through what is a very difficult time.

 Family Violence Outposts

-We operate the state’s only Family Violence Outpost program that ‘outposts’ specialist family violence workers to three homelessness access points across the region to provide immediate support to victim survivors of family violence.
-As the current homelessness system doesn’t offer a gender-specific response, the Family Violence Outpost program seeks to overcome this gap in service delivery by having our specialist workers work alongside case managers in homelessness organisations.
-The program also builds the capacity of homelessness organisations to recognise women’s needs as distinct from those of men.
+Juno’s specialist family violence workers work from three homelessness access points across the region to provide immediate support to victim survivors of family violence.
+As the current homelessness system doesn’t offer a gender-specific response, the program seeks to overcome this gap in service delivery by having our specialist workers work alongside case managers in homelessness organisations.
+This also builds the capacity of homelessness organisations to recognise women’s needs as distinct from those of men.

 Juno welcomes all women (trans and cis) and non-binary people.
 Self-definition is at the discretion of the individual.

 To receive support from Juno or other specialist support services you must be referred via a local Homelessness Access Point.
 In Victoria, if you’re experiencing homelessness or a housing crisis, the first step is to contact a local Homelessness Access Point, where an Initial Assessment and Planning (IAP) worker will then assess your support needs and refer you on.
 Find a Victorian Access Point.
 Juno can also accept self-referrals for family violence support across six local government areas that make up Melbourne’s northern suburbs (Hume, Whittlesea, Merri-bek, Darebin, Banyule, & Nillumbik).

 Juno acknowledges the support of the Victorian Government.